Barringtonia neocaledonica Vieill.

 Doxomma neocaledonicum, Michelia neocaledonica, Stravadium neocaledonicum

-Bloom Time: Flowering occurs in late dry season
+Bloom Time: Flowering occurs in the late dry season

-Barringtonia neocaledonica is a small, extremely attractive, garden tree up to 33 feet (10 m) tall, with fissured grey bark and bright green leaves up to 12 inches (30 cm) long and up to 5 inches (12.5 cm) wide.
+Barringtonia neocaledonica is a beautiful small garden tree with fissured grey bark and bright green leaves.
+It grows up to 33 feet (10 m) tall.
+Leaves are up to 12 inches (30 cm) long and up to 5 inches (12.5 cm) wide.
 The foliage will turn red over winter, especially in colder zones.
-It produces long racemes of fluffy, pinkish-white flowers followed by a woody "fruit".
+It produces long racemes of fluffy, pinkish-white flowers followed by a woody "fruit."

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).